Is Buckinghamshire Healthcare coping with winter pressures?

 Any delay in transferring patients leaves ambulances unable to respond to other emergencies, as well as risking their patients' safety.

-Delays affected more patients than the previous week, when seven patients waited more than 30 minutes to be transferred.
+The previous week, 11 patients waited more than 30 minutes to be transferred.

 Norovirus, the winter vomiting bug, is highly contagious.
 Outbreaks spread rapidly through hospitals, causing staff to close beds to prevent infection spreading.

-That's fewer than the previous week, when 121 beds were shut down due to outbreaks of the virus.
+The previous week, no beds were closed due to outbreaks of the virus.